freeCodeCamp/freeCodeCamp/guide/english/algorithms/algorithm-performance/index.md

 Effectively, we say that a function f(x) that is O(g(x)) grows slower than g(x) does.

-Comparatively, in computer science and software development we can use big-O notation in order to describe the efficiency of algorithms via its time and space complexity.
+Comparatively, in computer science and software development, we can use big-O notation in order to describe the efficiency of algorithms via its time and space complexity.

 **Space Complexity** of an algorithm refers to its memory footprint with respect to the input size.

 Specifically, when using big-O notation we are describing the efficiency of the algorithm with respect to an input: _n_, usually as _n_ approaches infinity.
 When examining algorithms, we generally want a lower time and space complexity.
-The time complexity of o(1) is indicative of constant time.
+The time complexity of o(1) is indicative of the constant time.

 Through the comparison and analysis of algorithms, we are able to create more efficient applications.